hediehmr/tensorcore-transcendental/README.md

 - Up to **23% reduction in energy consumption** compared to SFU.
 - **100% accuracy** compared to CPU results (up to five decimal places).

+## Performance Optimization

+Based on performance benchmarking, the configuration of **warp size (32 threads per warp) and block size (8 warps per block)** was chosen.
+Various configurations were tested, and this setup provided the lowest execution time, ensuring optimal utilization of GPU resources.

 ## Future Updates

 - [ ] Upload complete implementation.